MatsGej/CaiC-Flutter/README.md

 # My Flutter App

-This is a Flutter application that demonstrates the use of multiple screens and custom widgets.
+This is a Flutter application that collects information from a number of sensors and displays it on the screen.
+It is the first step to create the flutter part of a fingerprinting application.
+The app includes various sensor scanning functionalities such as Bluetooth, Wi-Fi, Magnetometer, and Height (Barometer) scanning.
+It also features a logging mechanism to display sensor data in real-time.

 ## Project Structure